Michelle Sheridan, Talent Development Manager at Urbint

 Pub: February 4 2021

-When developing an authentic relationship with your boss, the foundations of managing up are all still there: taking responsibility, adapting, and prioritizing work based on their feedback.
-Relationships are a push and pull - they require giving as much as taking.
+When developing authentic communication with your boss, the foundations of managing up are all still there: taking responsibility, adapting, and prioritizing work based on their feedback.
+Relationships are a push and pull - they require giving as much as taking, it has to be a mutual understanding.
 In the workplace, we might feel more inclined to give, but don’t forget that you can also take from your manager - namely, advice and experiences to help determine your next step and how to get there.

-It might feel a little intimidating when you decide to start cultivating a more authentic relationship with your manager.
-Authenticity requires honesty, and bringing all of yourself to work.
+It might feel a little intimidating when you decide to start communicating authentically and cultivating a more authentic relationship with your leader.
+Authenticity requires honesty and bringing all of yourself to work.
 It’s also a significant factor in increasing your engagement at work - this study found that the more authentic you feel at work, the higher your performance and engagement are likely to be.

-When having honest and authentic conversations at work, you don’t need to dive right into the deep end.
-Start small by sharing some more information in your weekly or bi-weekly 1-on-1s since they’re already a dedicated space to talk with your manager.
+When having honest and authentic communication at work, you don’t need to dive right into the deep end.
+Start small by sharing some more information in your weekly or bi-weekly 1-on-1s since they’re already a dedicated space to talk with your manager and develop effective communication.

-We’ve compiled a list of topics for you to start having honest and authentic conversations with your manager.
+We’ve compiled a list of topics for you to communicate authentically and start having honest and authentic conversations with your manager.

 At the same time, it's important to realize the types of tasks that drain your energy.
 While it's unlikely that those tasks will be transferred to another team member (after all, we do still have to work), it’s equally important for your manager to have insight into the types of projects that are not as engaging.
 While you’ll still have to complete them, your manager might be more willing to offer additional resources and support for those projects that are more draining.